jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Source/MyCloudProjectSample/Documentation/Experiment Specification - TeamUnitTestX_CC.md

 - To initiate the experiment run, we activate it by running the queue.
 The message, in this instance, contains the string 'startadaptsegmentstests,' serving as the input to execute the test cases designed for the AdaptSegments methodology.
 - This approach allows for flexibility, enabling the triggering of test cases for various methodologies by passing different strings as needed.
-- The class that receives the names of the input files [ExperimentRequestMessage] (https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2022-2023/tree/master/Source/MyCloudProjectSample/MyCloudProject.Common)and the details of the experiment defines the input for the experiment.
+- The class that receives the names of the input files [ExperimentRequestMessage](https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2022-2023/tree/master/Source/MyCloudProjectSample/MyCloudProject.Common)and the details of the experiment defines the input for the experiment.

 ~~~csharp
  public interface IExerimentRequestMessage